RinteRface/waypointer/README.md

 ## How-to

+1. Place `use_waypointer()` anywhere in your ui.
+2. Create a waypoint with `new` method, giving it the id of the element to watch.
+3. Start the waypoint with the `start` method.
+4. Watch the waypoint with the `get_direction` method.

+More methods and callbacks in the documentation: `?waypointer`.

+## Examples

 Create a waypoint with `waypoint$new()`  passing _at least_ the id of the element to observe as `dom_id` (first argument).

 ``` r